aws-samples/serverless-patterns/apigw-lambda-healthscribe-sam/README.md

 4. During the prompts:

    - Enter a stack name
    - Enter the desired AWS Region.
-At the time of developing this sample application, AWS HealthScribe is GA in `us-east-1` only.
-So please check the service availability while selecting region.
+At the time of developing this sample application, AWS HealthScribe is only generally available in the `us-east-1` region.
+So please check the service availability while selecting a region.
    - Allow SAM CLI to create IAM roles with the required permissions.

    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.